mulesoft/api-console/docs/passing-raml-data.md

 $ bower install --save advanced-rest-client/raml-json-enhance advanced-rest-client/raml-js-parser
 ```

-You can use `package.json` script's declaration for the same command:
+You can use `package.json` script declaration for the same command:

 ```json
 "scripts": {